Loading component...

 Important dates

-For most CPA Australia members providing any of the designated services set out in Table 6, the extended regime (Tranche 2) will commence on 31 March 2026 and apply from 1 July 2026.
+For most CPA Australia members providing any of the designated services set out in Table 6, the extended regime (Tranche 2) commenced on 31 March 2026 and applies from 1 July 2026.
 CPA Australia members brought into the regime under the Tranche 2 amendments should note the following dates:

 | Designated Service | Requirement | Timeframe |